There are so many outdated and myth based beliefs about gray hair, I felt it was time to do some good ol’ myth busting.

 White hair is translucent…True!

-Gray hair doesn’t actually exist…True!
+Gray hair doesn’t actually exist…False!

 Your hair can have a range of colors from the color you were born with all the way to the translucency that is the last stage of melanin loss.
 The color is determined by how many translucent strands you have at 100% translucency you will be completely “white” headed; between now and then it will be reflective of the color of strands around it.
 Combine that with light streaks and dark streaks, and the areas where you still have your born-with-it color you will have a multi-shaded head of hair.
 The salt in a salt and pepper head of hair is so obvious because those white strands stand out.
+The color gray has been identified, where the lighter melanin (pheomelanin) pigment is almost all gone and the darker melanin (eumelanin) pigment is so dark the strand appears a charcoal color.

 Genetics is usually the main reason you have gone gray…True!